 A student cannot withdraw after the seventh week without approval of the Deadline Appeals Committee.
 A “W” is recorded if the petition is allowed.

 Deadline dates for drops and withdrawals are found in the academic calendar published online at www.pdx.edu/registration/calendar.
-Date of withdrawal is the date request is received by the Office of the Registrar.

 X Grade: Non-attendance and No Basis for Grade